UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#VisitConstExpression)]

+> [!NOTE]
-Note that the constant value is uniqued in LLVM so that multiple calls given the same input value will produce the same LLVM Value.
+> The constant value is uniqued in LLVM so that multiple calls given the same input value will
-LLvm.NET honors this and is implemented in a way to ensure that reference equality reflects the identity of the uniqued values correctly.
+> produce the same LLVM Value.
+LLvm.NET honors this and is implemented in a way to ensure that reference
+> equality reflects the identity of the uniqued values correctly.

 ### Variable expression
 References to variables in Kaleidoscope, like most other languages, use a name.
 In this chapter the support of variables is rather simple.
 The Variable expression generator assumes the variable is declared somewhere else already and simply looks up the value from the private map.
 At this stage of the development of Kaleidoscope the only place where the named values are generated are function arguments, later chapters will introduce loop induction variables and variable assignment.
-The implementation uses standard TryGet pattern to get the value or throw an exception if the variable doesn't exist.
+The implementation uses a standard TryGet pattern to retrieve the value or throw an exception if the variable doesn't exist.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#VisitVariableExpression)]

 ### Expression
 Things start to get a good bit more interesting with binary operators.
 The parse tree node for an expression contains support for walking the chain of operators that form an expression in left to right order, accounting for precedence.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/KaleidoscopeParser.ExpressionContext.cs)]